CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 ```

 We assume that HyperQueue tasks are independent and run on a single node.
-Example of a simple, executable `task` script.
+Example of a simple, executable `task` script written in Bash.

 ```bash
 #!/bin/bash